raspberrychris/kidsteepees/content/_index.md

 ### Product Description

 - **100% NATURAL** This teepee tent is made of 100% natural, breathable and unpainted cotton canvas.
-The tent poles are made of sturdy pine wood and are free of chemical odors and harmful substances.
+The tent poles are made of sturdy pine wood and are free of chemical odours and harmful substances.

 - **EASY TO SETUP** They can be setup either at home or outside and provide children with a feeling of privacy and personal space, while allowing parents to monitor them for their safety.
 For children ages 3 and up.